Transfiguration of Our Saviour Greek Orthodox Church

 LTLC

 The Transfiguration parish family hosts dinner at the Lowell Transitional Living Center on the second Saturday of each month.
 The opportunity to serve dinner is once again open to all parishioners.
-Gather a group of 4 or 5 and sign up for your month in the lower lobby, beginning in January.
+Thank you to Philoptochos who will be serving in January and to faithful parishioners who have volunteered to serve in February.
+Please consider helping out as we move through 2025.

 MONTHLY PARAKLESIS